terminalforlife/i3Config/README.md

 # Introduction to i3Config

-My dedicated i3-wm setup, which I've used and tweaked for a few years now, is part of the pride and joy of my Linux installation.
-You download and install this setup.
-There will some things you'll want to manually change to fit _your_ needs, but eventually I hope to have this be done via interactive prompts.
+My dedicated i3-wm setup, which I've used and tweaked for a few years now, is part of the pride and joy of any of my Linux installations.
+There will some things you'll want to manually change to fit _your_ needs, if you use this setup.

 What you'll get out of this setup is a very clean, minimalistic layout, without the hand-holding of the default i3-wm configuration.
 You are assumed to be familiar with this tiling window manager.
 The following is brief list of some features I'd like to highlight: